Exceptions, Assertions, Logging

 - If exception outside

-block is thrown. - If an exception is thrown in a
+tryblock is thrown. - If an exception is thrown in a

-clause. - The program skips the
+catchclause. - The program skips the

-clause does not throw an exception.
+finallyclause, if thecatchclause does not throw an exception.

-clause from try/catch
+Decoupling finally clause from try/catch clauses

 class BookExample {